derlangeblonde/priobaer/README.md

 ## Per session database
 This project was designed for the possibility of me actually operating this application.
 This means that it has to be GDPR-compliant.
 Also, since this is a side-project and not my day job, i wanted to keep maintenance effort and responsiblity for customer data to a minimum.
-Therefore I came up with the following concept:
+Therefore the application handles data persistence in the following way:

-A user visiting the webpage is assigned as sesssion token (if they do not have one alre
+A user visiting the webpage is assigned as sesssion token (if they do not have one already).
+The session is associated with exaclty one sqlite-database, which persist all data of this session.
+The database will be removed, at the same time as the session expires.
+Users are responsible for persisting their data between session.
+They can do that by loading/saving their data from/into excel-files.
+User data will not be permanently stored on the server.
+Also no account or dedicated login is necessary.

 # Current State of the Project